ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 - ASCOD (Atherosclerosis, Small Vessel Disease, Cardiac Causes, Other, and Dissection)

-- CCS (Causative Classification system)
+- CCS (Causative Classification System)

-- CISS – undetermined etiology
+- CISS

 - CS accounts for 15-40% of strokes (Yaghi, 2017)

-- some report CS to be more common in younger patients (juvenile strokes) – it accounts for up to 40% of patients < 55y of age [Bang, 2014] [Meier, 2003], [Putaala, 2009]
+- some report that CS is more common in younger patients (juvenile strokes) – accounting for up to 40% of patients < 55y of age [Bang, 2014] [Meier, 2003], [Putaala, 2009]

 - in contrast, other studies found lower rates of CS in younger versus older patients

-- diagnosis of cryptogenic stroke can be made only after a thorough diagnostic evaluation → see here
+- diagnosis of cryptogenic stroke can only be made after a thorough diagnostic evaluation → see here

 - detection of an occult paroxysmal AFib is a priority in older patients (EMBRACE, CRYSTAL AF)